 A friendly baby squirrel we removed from a home

-Squirrel hole in the attic of a house in Columbia
+Squirrel damage to the roof of a Columbia home

 We have the tools and personnel to handle any squirrel control job, so please call us today.